Deep Learning in Random Neural Fields: Numerical Experiments via Neural Tangent Kernel: Random Neural Fields

 \section{Random Neural Fields}

 For simplicity, we assume periodic boundary conditions on a one-dimensional neural field.
-Namely, the field is on a torus $\TT \coloneqq \RR / T \ZZ$ with period $T$ identified with $\bracket{-T/2, T/2}$.
+Namely, the field is formulated as a function on a one-dimensional torus $\mathbb{T} := \mathbb{R}/T\mathbb{Z}$ with some period $T$.
+Here, $\mathbb{T}$ is identical to the circle $\mathbb{S}^1$, and obtained from an interval $[-T/2,T/2]$ by gluing the opposite sides together.
 This setting is widely used in the study of neural fields \cite{takeuchi1979formation, bressloff2011spatiotemporal, rankin2014continuation} and improves the mathematical outlook.
+In this paper, we adopt a one-dimensional torus $\TT$ for the boundary condition, which is the line segment $[0,1]$ with both ends identical.